United States Football League (2022–2023): Players

 For the inaugural season, each team originally had a 38-man active roster and a 7-man practice squad.
 However, the league decided midway through the 2022 season to expand rosters to a 40-man active game day roster, along with a 10-man practice squad.
-The roster size stay the same for the 2023 season, and was supposed to increase to 42 active and 8 inactive for the 2024 season.
+The roster sizes stayed the same for 2023, and were supposed to increase to 42 active and 8 inactive for 2024.

 As of September 2023, 320 USFL players earned invitations to workout for NFL teams, with more than 100 NFL contracts signed and more than 40 USFL players started the season either on active NFL rosters or practice squads, including 2022 season MVP KaVontae Turpin, who signed with Dallas Cowboys and finished the 2022 NFL season as a Pro Bowler.

 Compensation

 USFL players and staff are able to receive a college degree "tuition-free and debt-free", through a partnership with for-profit universities Strategic Education's Capella University and Strayer University.
 They will be able to take classes online (Capella) or in-person (Strayer), giving them the flexibility to pursue associate, bachelor's or master's degrees in business, healthcare, IT and education.

 For the 2022 season, player pay structure was $45,000 for Active Roster players, $15,000 for Practice Squad Players, and $600 weekly during training camp.
 Players also received win bonuses of $850 per win and $10,000 for winning the championship.
 Players were required to pay their own rent, but the league offered a reduced hotel price at a cost of $75 per room per day, with an option for two players to share a room.

 On December 15, 2022, USFL player representatives (United Football Players Association and United Steelworkers) and the league parent company FOX Sports tentatively agreed on a new three-year collective bargaining agreement starting at the 2023 season, six months after the league players voted to unionize.
 The proposed agreement increases minimum salaries and provides a stronger benefits package than they previously received, and slightly higher than most XFL salaries.
 USFL players' minimum salaries will be $5,350 per week, up from the current $4,500 per week payout ($2,500 for inactive players) and $150 a week toward 401K contributions, while weekly performance bonuses will be cancelled.
 During training camp, all USFL players will get $850 a week.
 The new deal also include a $400 per week housing stipend.
 For the first year of the CBA, the roster size will stay at 50 (40 active/10 inactive), while from the second year going forward the makeup changes to 42 active and 8 inactive.
 The proposed CBA includes an annual opt-out option.
 The agreement was approved by the union members on January 9, 2023.